fauna/fauna-dotnet/README.md

 You can use attributes to map a POCO class to a Fauna document or object shape:

-`[Id]`: Should only be used once per class and be associated with a field named `Id` that represents the Fauna document ID.
+`[Id]`: Should only be used once per class  on a field that represents the Fauna document ID.
 It's not encoded unless the isClientGenerated flag is true.
-`[Ts]`: Should only be used once per class and be associated with a field named `Ts` that represents the timestamp of a document.
+`[Ts]`: Should only be used once per class on a field that represents the timestamp of a document.
 It's not encoded.
-`[Coll]`: Typically goes unmodeled.
-Should only be used once per class and be associated with a field named `Coll` that represents the collection field of a document.
+`[Collection]`: Typically goes unmodeled.
+Should only be used once per class on a field that represents the collection field of a document.
 It will never be encoded.
 `[Field]`: Can be associated with any field to override its name in Fauna.
 `[Ignore]`: Can be used to ignore fields during encoding and decoding.